 Book a class

-We are excited to welcome preschool through 12th grade students for classes at the Seattle Aquarium!
+We’re excited to welcome students in preschool through 12th grade for classes at the Seattle Aquarium!

-Our educators will guide you and up to 32 of your students at a time through lessons that support Next Generation Science Standards while giving your students agency to influence the class based on their prior knowledge and interests.
+Our educators will guide you and up to 32 of your students at a time through lessons that support Next Generation Science Standards while providing students with the agency to influence the class based on their prior knowledge and interests.

 Jump to...